The Traveling Early Modern Philosophy Organization and

 Closing remarks and social time!

-Image "Lincoln Memorial (8)" by Erich Robert Joli Weber is used here under CC BY-SA 3.0 ATTRIBUTION-SHAREALIKE 3.0 UNPORTED license.
+Original image by Guillaume Paumier, CC-BY is used here under Attribution-ShareAlike 3.0 Unported license.
 Picture is modified, with other images are composited atop it.